-- 1.1.4.1 Findings - Existing local, state and federal programs are generally sufficient to control the sources of most contaminants. - No additional pollution prevention actions were identified during initial Imperial IRWMP scoping or project definition and no further measures are anticipated for inclusion as part of the plan.
+Existing local, state and federal laws, ordinances, regulations and statutes are sufficient to control the sources of regulated contaminants within the Imperial region.

-- The Water Forum and ongoing planning efforts should be used to identify, integrate and coordinate existing non-regulatory programs where feasible. - Imperial County Farm Bureau Total Maximum Daily Load Program to meet silt discharge and other requirements consistent with the Regional Water Quality Control Board's Colorado River Basin Plan is being voluntarily and successfully carried out by Imperial Valley growers, and no program expansion or changes are anticipated as part of the Imperial IRWMP. - IID's Drain Water Quality Improvement Program provides for periodic monitoring of water quality in major IID drains, both within and outside of IID's service area, for several constituents of concern.
-Resulting data are reported to the Regional Water Quality Control Board. - IID's Vegetation Management Plan supports the enhancement of water quality within the IID drainshed by reducing sediment loads in the drainage conveyance channels. - Coordinate with New River Improvement Project efforts to remediate contaminated water flowing across the Mexican border into the United States via the New River (see Imperial IRWMP Ecosystem Enhancement Restoration RMS). - Coordinate with Citizen's Congressional Task force on the New River to continue to build and maintain wetlands where funds allow (see Imperial IRWMP Ecosystem Restoration RMS).
+- No additional pollution prevention actions were identified during initial Imperial IRWMP scoping or project definition and no further measures are anticipated for inclusion as part of the plan. - The Water Forum and ongoing planning efforts should be used to identify, integrate and coordinate existing non-regulatory programs where feasible. - Imperial County Farm Bureau Total Maximum Daily Load Program to meet silt discharge and other requirements consistent with the Regional Water Quality Control Board's Colorado River Basin Plan is being voluntarily and successfully carried out by Imperial Valley growers, and no program expansion or changes are anticipated as part of the Imperial IRWMP. - IID's Drain Water Quality Improvement Program provides for periodic monitoring of water quality in major IID drains, both within and outside of IID's service area, for several constituents of concern.
+Resulting data are reported to the Regional Water Quality Control Board. - IID's Vegetation Management Plan supports the enhancement of water quality within the IID drainshed by reducing sediment loads in the drainage conveyance channels. - Coordinate with New River Improvement Project efforts to remediate contaminated water and improve water quality flowing across the Mexican border into the United States via the New River (see Ecosystem Enhancement Restoration resources management strategy). - Coordinate with Citizen's Congressional Task force on the New River to continue to build and maintain wetlands where funds allow.